 Whenever I speak at conferences or on panels, I often mention my friends and how much they help me with things related to disability life.
 A majority of them are not members of the disability community, and instead are fantastic allies that are very accepting of disability.
 One of the common questions I am asked is how I managed to meet so many awesome people, and how I educate them on my disability.
 Today, I will be sharing how to be an ally to disabled friends (or if you prefer person-first language, friends with disabilities).

 Wait, did you have to train your friends?

 No, I didn’t sit my friends down and give them a lecture on my disability.
 I did make a point to educate them by giving them bite-sized amounts of information.
 I happen to have the most incredible friends that are all accepting and willing to help me when I need them.
-Some things I have educated my friends on include being a human guide (read more about being a human guide here), print disabilties (read more about ten things I have learned about print disabilities here), and individual components of my condition like double vision (read more about life with double vision here).
+Some things I have educated my friends on include being a human guide , print disabilities, and individual components of my condition like double vision and photosensitivity.

 How to ask about a condition

 Don’t assume that you are entitled to learn all about a person’s disability, just because you noticed they are disabled.
 I am personally very open about my conditions, partially because I run a blog where I talk about my disability.
-Some examples of ways people ask me about my disability include asking what I can see, questions about my cane or glasses (read more about how I answer questions about my glasses here), or other non-intimidating questions.
+Some examples of ways people ask me about my disability include asking what I can see, questions about my cane or glasses, or other non-intimidating questions.
 Most people do not feel like they should have to teach you about their condition or give detailed answers.
 That is perfectly valid and acceptable.